online-ml/river/docs/faq/index.md

 ## How do I know if a classifier supports multi-class classification?

-Each classifier in `river` inherits from the `base.Classifier` class.
+Each classifier in River inherits from the `base.Classifier` class.
 Each classifier therefore has a `_multiclass` property which indicates whether or not it can process a non-boolean target value.

 ```python
 >>> from river import linear_model